soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 6-09 Fees.* ::

-(a) HRA will not charge a fee to an applicant in connection with the issuance of an applicant's first IDNYC Card.
+(a) HRA will not charge a fee to an applicant in connection with the issuance of an applicant's first IDNYC Card, the issuance of a renewal card pursuant to 68 RCNY § 6-10, or where a cardholder is requesting a new card to update their name, address, gender or veteran status or to correct an error by IDNYC.
+Nor will HRA charge a fee for an individual to replace a card if the individual can establish that the card was stolen.

-(b) HRA will charge a $10.00 fee for the replacement of an unexpired card except where the individual requests a replacement card in order to update the address, name, or gender and brings the outdated IDNYC Card to an IDNYC enrollment location.
+(b) In all other instances, HRA will charge a $10 fee for the issuance of a card.

 (c) HRA will waive the fee set forth in 68 RCNY § 6-09(b) on behalf of individuals who submit a self attestation indicating that they cannot afford the cost of such fee.